OpenRailAssociation/osrd-website/content/docs/reference/design-docs/scalable-async-rpc/index.en.md

 - worker activity
 - orphan requests
-- worker group spooldown deadlines
+- worker group spool down deadlines

 When the orphan processor gets a request, it needs to create the worker group's request queue before it can proceed to forward the message.